mristin/icontract-hypothesis/README.rst

 ``icontract_hypothesis.make_assume_preconditions`` will reject all the input values which do not satisfy the pre-conditions of ``some_func``.

-**Infer strategies**.
-Second, you can automatically infer the strategies and test the function:
+**Infer strategy**.
+Second, you can automatically infer the strategy and test the function:

 .. code-block:: python